Industries

 Locations within a storm cell's path

-Most of the time storms will provide forecast path data, at which point the API will also provide a forecast cone to indicate the potentially affected locations.
-Using the affects action with the storm cells endpoint, you can obtain a list of the cities within an individual cell's forecast.
+Storms usually provide forecast path data.
+At this point, the API will also give a forecast cone to indicate the potentially affected locations.
+Using the affects action with the /stormcells endpoint, you can obtain a list of the cities within an individual cell's forecast.

-The above request would return the top 10 locations, by population, within the forecast path of storm cell with id of DYX_B4.
+The above request would return the top 10 locations, by population, within the forecast path of the storm cell with an id of DYX_B4.

 If you would like to return locations with a minimum population of 1,000, then you can add query=pop:1000 :